danielsaidi/DeckKit/README.md

 # DeckKit

-DeckKit is a SwiftUI library that makes it easy to create deck-based apps.
-It has a `DeckView` that can render any list of items, with support for swipe gestures, edge swipes, shuffling, etc.
+DeckKit is a SwiftUI library that makes it easy to create card and deck-based apps.

 <p align="center">
     <img src="Resources/Demo.gif" width=300 alt="Demo video" />
 </p>

+DeckKit has a `Card` view that can render a card-like view, a `Deck` that can render a deck of items, with support for swipe gestures, edge swipes, shuffling, etc.

 DeckKit can be customized to great extent.
 You can change colors, fonts, etc. and use completely custom views.
-It also has tools to manage favorites.

 ## Installation